 The candidate is also debarred and forfeits the seat.
 Person(s) who do not belong to the college will be handed over to police and, a police case will be registered against them.
 10. Comes in a drunken condition to the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
-11. Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
 Cancellation of the performance in that subject and all other subjects the candidate has appeared including practical examinations and project work of that semester/year examinations.
 12. If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to the college for further action to award suitable punishment.